CharlesOy/oauthyc-client/README.md

 });
 ```

+#### Usage

-Usage in client code, if you are not logged in, code below will force you going to your oauth2 server for authentication.
+Put these code into some client file, if you are not logged in, it will force you going to your oauth2 server for authentication.

 ```javascript
 import {Meteor} from 'meteor/meteor';